monodot/knowledge-base/_articles/loki.md

 - Loki exposes an HTTP API for pushing, querying and tailing log data.
 - Loki stores logs as strings exactly how they were created, and indexes them using _labels_.
 - Loki is usually combined with _agents_ such as Promtail, which are responsible for turning logs into streams and pushing them to the Loki HTTP API.
+- You can combine Loki with Prometheus _Alertmanager_ to notify when things happen.

 Things you might put into Loki: